jamescurran/jamescurran.github.io/_posts/2007-05-08-more-fun-with-c-interators-a-counting-iterator.md

 ---
 layout: post
-title: More Fun with C# Interators : A Counting Iterator
+title: More Fun with C# Interators:A Counting Iterator
 categories:
 tags:
 ---